johannah/jaco_learning/README.md

 A TCP connection exposes init, step, reset, get_state, home to the robot through interfaces/robot_server.py.

-TODO describe input/output of these functions.
-TODO describe fence
-TODO describe kinds of steps

 # Running Jaco Experiments

 The physical arm is attached via a usb to a machine running jaco_docker.
 The robot_server and robot must be run from this machine.